 On-page SEO

-Search engine optimization (SEO) is the process of facilitating a high ranking in search results when your target market is looking for what your business offers.
+Search engine optimization (SEO) is the process of teaching a search engine (like Google) to show your business first when people are looking for your service/product.
 Search engines like Google assess hundreds of factors and use conditional mathematical equations and artificial intelligence to provide searchers with the most helpful results.

 Your website address or “universal resource locator,” known as a URL, is based on your domain name.
 Ours is iias.ca.
 It’s also called a permalink because it stays the same and is part of all pages on our site.
 For example, the address of our SEO services page is iias.ca/search-engine-optimization/.